jboliv01/react-portfolio/posts/de-zc-w1-2.md

 You can also subscribe to their newsletter and join their slack channel by visiting [https://datatalks.club/](https://datatalks.club/).

-Now lets get into the Terraform module.
+Now lets get into the Terraform module which involves the following steps:

 - [Creating a GCP Project for Terraform](#creating-a-gcp-project-for-terraform)
 - [Configuring a GCP Service Account](#configuring-a-gcp-service-account)